opendr-eu/opendr/docs/reference/image_based_facial_emotion_estimation.md

 #### Examples

-* **Train the ensemble model on AffectNet Categorical dataset and then finetune it on the AffectNet dimensional dataset.**.
+* **Train the ensemble model on AffectNet Categorical dataset and then fine-tune it on the AffectNet dimensional dataset** The training and evaluation dataset should be present in the path provided.
-  The training and evaluation dataset should be present in the path provided.
   The `batch_size` argument should be adjusted according to available memory.

   ```python
   from opendr.perception.facial_expression_recognition import FacialEmotionLearner

   learner = FacialEmotionLearner(device="cpu", temp_path='./tmp',
                                batch_size=2, max_training_epoch=1, ensemble_size=1,
                                name_experiment='esr_9', base_path_experiment='./experiments/',